macnick/facebook-clone/README.md

 ## Show your support

-Give a ⭐️ if you like this project!
+Give us a ⭐️ if you like this project!

 ## 📝 License